Greek court to deliver landmark verdict in far-right trial

 Security is tight, with around 2,000 police deployed, as well as a drone and a police helicopter.
 The avenue outside the Athens courthouse is closed off to traffic and the building itself blocked off by a string of police buses.

-Thousands of people, including politicians from all political parties, gathered as anti-fascist rallies got underway outside the courthouse.
+More than 10,000 people, including politicians from all political parties, gathered outside the courthouse.
 The crowd waved banners with slogans including “Fyssas lives, crush the Nazis,” and chanted “The people demand the Nazis in jail.”

+Representatives of parties across the political spectrum, from the governing conservative New Democracy party to Greece’s Communist Party, were outside the courthouse.

+“The war against violence and hate is constant,” said New Democracy’s Giorgos Stergiou, noting it was under a New Democracy government that the prosecution of Golden Dawn began.

 At the crux of the case is whether the string of violent attacks can be linked to Golden Dawn’s leadership and whether the party was operating as a criminal organization.
 The preliminary investigation indicated the party operated as a paramilitary group, with orders handed down from the party leadership to neighborhood organizations and onto assault groups which carried out attacks on migrants that often led to serious injury.